10 Bee Friendly Plants to Have in Your Yard

 Even if you aren’t a beekeeper, there are still plenty of reasons to encourage bees to inhabit your garden or yard.
 Bees are great for flower pollination, most aren’t dangerous (unless their hive is threatened) and, hey, some people even like the sound of murmuring bees on a summer day.
 Regardless of your reasons for attracting these helpful insects to your yard, here are 10 bee friendly plants that will also beautify your landscape.

 If you ever wondered, does lavender attract bees, then you’ll be pleased to know it’s a great addition.
 Lavender is one of the most versatile plants on our list, ideal for gardens, pots, flowerbeds and anywhere else you want to include it.
-If you’ve grown lavender outdoors before, you know that it is extremely popular among bees.
+If you’ve grown lavender outdoors before, you know that it is popular among bees.
 If you want bigger, bushier lavender plants, then grow it in raised flower beds with good drainage—lavender hates heavy soils that stay wet for long periods of time.
 Here’s how you can also improve yard drainage.

 As a general rule, common herbs like oregano, sage and basil are very attractive to bees when they flower.
 Oregano is best grown in a pot, where it is easy to control and harvest.
 Otherwise it can take over a flowerbed and grow into more of a problem than a useful herb.
 Keep it in well-drained soil and do not overwater.
 Here are some other incredible plants for container gardening.